isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ### Image creation with Builder Tool

-The easiest way to start is create a new blueprint from the Cockpit user interface.
-This will create the skaffold file which will be able to modify depending on our needs.
-Here it is shown the process of creation a new blueprint from the Cockpit user interface:
+The easiest way to start is creating a new blueprint from the Cockpit user interface.
+This will produce a scaffold file where all the required modifications can be made.
+Here it is shown the process of creation a new blueprint from Cockpit:

 <div class="my-gallery" itemscope itemtype="http://schema.org/ImageGallery">
   <figure